How to Make Blogging a Part of your Online Teaching Presence

 As you write your first articles, share them on social networks, build up a personal learning network and join communities, your blog will become bigger than yourself, and your presence will climb and shine.

 The 30 goal challenges by Shelly Terrell created a global movement of teachers making a difference and blogging about it.
 I joined this movement last year.
-It became a beautiful challenge, it became a whole new personal learning network, and I had many more amazing articles to read, such as this one on the topic of blogging by Vicky Loras.
+It became a beautiful challenge, it became a whole new personal learning network, and I had many more amazing articles to read, such as this one on the topic of How does blogging help you to become a better teacher?”>blogging by Vicky Loras.
 The Edugoal movement also led to many collaborative projects with Shelly herself, who epitomises my definition of authenticity and caring in a teacher.
 One example of such projects is the current #ebookevo course.
 Led by Shelly, we are moderating over 500 teachers in a global coming together of writers who want to create the ‘eperfect textbook.’

 The Reform symposium goes beyond blogging into online webinars and training, yet it’s still powered by blogging and sharing.
 That’s what keeps the community together.
 Here’s an example of the RSCON magazine filled with blogs from global leaders in education.
 Here’s one I wrote.